-- What does a life blessed by God look like?
+- What kind of description would you write of a life blessed by God?

 Yet he is not blessed by accident, birth or fate.
 And he cannot living the blessed life without deep resolve and thoughtful intention.
 Instead, he is noted for two practices that we conclude to be essential to a blessed life.
 Before identifying them, take a moment and reflectively read Psalm 1:1-3